Jason-xu96/slideshow/README.md

-Slide show built using html,css, and javascript https://jason-xu96.github.io/slideshow/
+Slide show built from scratch using html,css, and javascript https://jason-xu96.github.io/slideshow/